2015 Events Archive

 A family business that wants to stay in the market must possess all the necessary qualities to compete.
 It must have clarity, courage, a vision, the desire to be continuously tested in every aspect and adapt with great speed to the changes imposed by the market.
 It needs the best team of professionals that can look to the future whether it is led by family members or managers from the outside.
 Entrepreneurship must engage everyone with courage and discipline to gain the right spot in its own market, day after day, generation after generation.
 The family must always remember that, in essence, a family business, like any other business, does not only belong to the family, but to the society in which it operates.
 It must assume responsibility and ensure the best possible governance for a continuous mutual benefit targeted to future continuity.

 Head of Communications, Marchesi de’Frescobaldi

-The Frescobaldi family history and wine industry spans over 700 years.
+The Frescobaldi family history and wine industry span over 700 years.
 The family settled in Florence, Tuscany, in the early middle ages and still lives in the same palazzo.
-Tuscany ranks high in the red wine production and the Frescobaldi family has distinguished itself for its courage and wisdom in approaches to high quality wine making throughout the years.
-The task of the 30th generation is to continue to preserve the past, while looking toward the future.
+Tuscany ranks high in red wine production and the Frescobaldi family has distinguished itself for its courage and wisdom in approaches to high-quality winemaking throughout the years.
+The task of the 30th generation is to continue to preserve the past while looking toward the future.
 Marchesa Frescobaldi will discuss the path of the Frescobaldi family wine industry, its growth, business management, future perspectives, and family continuity.
 The Frescobaldi name inspires the Italian elegant taste and the objective of the next generation is to sustain the reputation of the family and the Frescobaldi brand.

 Chairman/CEO of Dorian LPG Ltd.

 Mr. Hadjipateras will discuss the transition from a family to a publicly held company.
-To ensure its growth and to benefit the shareholders it is critical to maintain those values which contributed to the family business success.
+To ensure its growth and to benefit the shareholders it is critical to maintaining those values which contributed to the family business’s success.